bocadilloproject/aiodine/README.md

 Generator providers can be used to perform cleanup (finalization) operations after a provider has gone out of scope.

+**Tip**: cleanup code is executed even if an exception occurred in the consumer, so there's no need to surround the `yield` statement with a `try/finally` block.

 ```python
 import os
 import aiodine